 plan for postsecondary options (higher education, military, work force)

-The College Counseling Office guides students through a process of carefully identifying and applying to colleges and universities that suit each individual student.
+The College Admissions Office guides students through a process of carefully identifying and applying to colleges and universities that suit each individual student.
 This demystifies the college admissions process and allows students and their families space for reflection as they evaluate the diversity and quality that exists within a wide range of institutions of higher education.
-The combination of the strength of NYHS's program and the personalized, pragmatic approach of the College Counselor gives NYHS students their choice of undergraduate options.
-Indeed, 95% of our graduates are admitted to their first-choice university, and we boast a 100% acceptance rate to the University of Washington.
+The combination of the strength of NYHS's program and the personalized, pragmatic approach of the College Admissions Counselor gives NYHS students their choice of undergraduate options.
+Indeed, 95% of our graduates are admitted to their first-choice university, and we boast a 100% acceptance rate at the University of Washington.
 Additionally, our students are admitted to Universities across the country, varying in size, program, and rigor.

 ISRAEL GAP-YEAR GUIDANCE

 Experiencing the land of Israel first-hand through a gap year between 12th grade and college is something that we expect all of our students and parents to seriously consider.
 There are a variety of programs for high school graduates to choose from.
-Our Israel Guidance Department, led by Rabbi Naftali and Mrs. Tali Rothstein, assists our students and parents along the journey from getting to know the different options, through the application process, and checking in with our alumni while they are in Israel.
+Our Israel Guidance Department, led by Rabbi Rothstein, assists our students and parents along the journey from getting to know the different options, through the application process, and checking in with our alumni while they are in Israel.